qxt1on/qxt1on/README.md

 ## About me
-I born in 04/22/09 i may not be the best script developer. but I'm trying my best.
+born in 04/22/09
+i may not be the best script developer. but I'm trying my best.

 ## 📫 Connect With Me